AntJanus/WebDevelopment.META/Book/4-Better Developer/3-preventing-burnout.md

 3. Switch to a new project if you can.
 4. Ask for recognition of the work you do.

-And honestly, if you encounter severe issues with any of these points, start looking for a new job.
+Honestly, if you encounter severe issues with any of these points, start looking for a new job.
 You're worth it.

 ## Prevention